biomedia-mira/chexploration/README.md

-# Algorithmic encoding of protected characteristics and its implications on disparities across subgroups
+# Algorithmic encoding of protected characteristics and its implications on performance disparities

 ![Components of a deep neural networks](assets/network.png "Components of a deep neural networks")

 This repository contains the code for the paper
-> B. Glocker, S. Winzeck. [_Algorithmic encoding of protected characteristics and its implications on disparities across subgroups_](https://arxiv.org/abs/2110.14755).
+> B. Glocker, C. Jones, M. Bernhardt, S. Winzeck. [_Algorithmic encoding of protected characteristics and its implications on performance disparities_](https://arxiv.org/abs/2110.14755).
 2021. pre-print arXiv:2110.14755. _under review_

 ## Dataset